GitCodeMischer/YSepBB_V0Pro/README.md

-# Stakeint - Crypto Staking Platform
+# YSeppBB - Personal Balance Beam

 This is a modern cryptocurrency staking platform interface built with Next.js and Tailwind CSS.
 It replicates the UI shown in the provided design reference.